-Signs and Symptoms of Low Testosterone in Men
+What are the Signs & Symptoms of Low Testosterone in Men?

-This is mainly due to our mental, physical, and emotional health being highly dependent on adequate testosterone levels to function properly.
+This is mainly due to our mental, physical, and emotional health being highly dependent on adequate testosterone levels.

 Testosterone deficiency can therefore cause a breakdown in bodily function, often subtly, as a man advances in age.